scalameta/scalameta/docs/trees/guide.md

 ```

 The difference between `text.parse[Source]` and `input.parse[Source]` is that
-the filename appear in error messages for `Input.VirtualFile`.
+the filename appears in error messages for `Input.VirtualFile`.

 ```scala mdoc
 println(